-Niloufar Bayani is a researcher, conservationist, and scholar, who was arrested in January 2018 on charges of espionage, and who recently reported being subjected to torture in Iran.
+Niloufar Bayani is a researcher, conservationist, and scholar, who was arrested in January 2018 on charges of espionage.
+On November 23, 2019, authorities convicted and sentenced Ms. Bayani to ten years in prison.
 Ms. Bayani is the program manager of the Persian Wildlife Heritage Foundation, a former McGill University research assistant and alum, a Columbia University alum, and former project consultant for UN Environment.
-In January 2018, while doing field research, Ms. Bayani and her colleagues at the foundation were arrested.
 Read more.

 On January 24, 2018, Ms. Bayani was arrested alongside eight of her colleagues, including Persian Wildlife Heritage Foundation founder Professor Kavous Seyed-Emami, while conducting field research for the foundation.